CharityNavigator/irs990/docs/README.md

 * **No 2015 data.** The AWS dataset contains data from 2011 through 2015.
 As of this version, the toolkit only provides support for filings through 2015.
 * **As with all complex datasets, there will be flaws, mistakes, and bugs in our database.** Some of these are already known.
 See the [issues page](https://github.com/CharityNavigator/irs990/issues) for known bugs.
 If you find something wrong, please [report an issue](https://github.com/CharityNavigator/irs990/issues).

-## Getting started

-### Building a database

- * The easiest, cheapest way to get started is to clone a copy of the IRS database from our S3 mirror. [[Instructions]](https://github.com/CharityNavigator/irs990/blob/master/documentation/clone_database.md)
- * If our files are out of date, or if you wish to customize your database, please follow our tutorial for building the database from scratch. [[Instructions]](https://github.com/CharityNavigator/irs990/blob/master/docs/create-database.md)

-### Exploring the schema

-If you're just getting started with the AWS 990 dataset, you may wish to explore the structure of the data.
-We are building a tool for visualizing and exploring the dataset at a high level.
-The tool is currently being built from the ground up.
-If you are interested in a preview of the visualization tool, please [contact us](mailto:dborenstein@charitynavigator.org).

 ### Change log

 * 2017-02-02: Rebuilt quick-start AMI to eliminate error message on startup.
 Also created an AMI for the large database instance.

 ## Authors

 Code and visualizations: David Bruce Borenstein